junxit/us-congress-bills-111/metadata.md

 - 2009-01-09 — Introduced in House
 - 2009-01-09 — Referred to the House Committee on Science and Technology.
 - 2009-01-09 — Referred to the Subcommittee on Energy and Environment.
+- 2009-09-09 — Considered under suspension of the rules. (consideration: CR H9355-9357)
+- 2009-09-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+445.
+- 2009-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-09 — Mr. Tonko moved to suspend the rules and pass the bill, as amended.
+- 2009-09-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9355-9356)
+- 2009-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9355-9356)